jwworth/maine/README.md

 incoherent.

-Besides entertainment, my motivation here was to see how quickly I could come up with an idea, build it (using TDD, without scaffolding or a template), and deploy.
+Besides entertainment, my motivation here was to see how quickly I could come up with an idea, build, and deploy it.
 It took about forty minutes from start to finish.

 The data is scraped from Wikipedia's [Maine](https://en.wikipedia.org/wiki/Maine) page.